Shresthaa-Adhikary/trusted_relationship/project/docs/method2.md

 <br>

-To establish an SSH connection from a Linux server to a Windows client using PuTTY to a different user, you'll need to follow these steps:
+To establish an SSH connection from a Windows client to Linux server to a different user, you'll need to follow these steps:

 **1. Generate SSH Key Pair on Linux Server:**